 CM2 Holding Company, Inc is deemed to have control of CreativeOne Wealth due to its ownership in CreativeOne Wealth and its right to vote 25% or more of that entities voting securities.
+Established July 2013 as a holding company for ownership in other entities.

-Michael H Miller is deemed to have control of CreativeOne Wealth due to his position as President and CEO of Creative One Marketing Corporation (CreativeOne Wealth's affiliate) and as supervisor of James P. Rankin and Martin J. Pfannenstiel.
+Michael H Miller is deemed to have control of CreativeOne Wealth due to his position as President and CEO of Creative One Marketing Corporation (CreativeOne Wealth's affiliate) and as supervisor of Martin J. Pfannenstiel.